-To protect our forests, do not bring your own firewood into the park.
+To protect our forests, please do not bring your own firewood into the park.
 The Emerald Ash Borer infestation is spread by moving infested wood to a non-infested area.
 Wood is available at the park for a suggested donation of $7.
 For information, please call the park at 352-493-6072.

 For millennia, Manatee Springs and the surrounding area have provided for human habitation.
 Artifacts found in the spring and adjacent areas indicate that people have been living and raising their families here for at least 9,000 years.
 The arrival of Spaniards during the 1500s brought an end to a series of cultures that lived in harmony with the Earth for thousands of years.

 Changes over Time

 The springs have been enjoyed by swimmers for thousands of years.
 Today, pollution and other human impacts have caused the springs' native submerged vegetation to be replaced by algae.
 Careful restoration and monitoring efforts are ongoing to protect the health of the spring.